oezingle/BungeeTowny/README.md

 # Dependencies
 - A MySQL server - Mariadb, Microsoft SQL, etc
 - BungeeCord / Velocity (With plugin messaging channel)
-- Towny on at least one server
+- Towny on at least one server.
+Optimally, it would be the server players first find themselves on